 So whether you’re new to this whole remote work thing or a seasoned veteran, how can you make sure your employees are productive without being all in their business?

 In other words, how can you be a good leader without micromanaging?

-Tricia Sciortino and Lisa Zeeveld will talk about this and more in this episode of One Next Step.
+Lisa Zeeveld and I talked about this and more in this episode of One Next Step.

 1. Hire adults who know how to do their job and do it well, then trust them to do it.

 Micromanaging your team makes it appear that you don’t trust them, which will eventually lead to them not trusting you.